-An accused student who has been found guilty before the Honor Court or University Hearings Board with original authority, or who has a judgment and sanctions determined by and Expedited Hearing Panel may file a petition for appeal.
+An accused student who has been found guilty by the Honor Court or by a University Hearings Board with original authority, as well as an accused student who has a judgment and sanctions determined by and Expedited Hearing Panel may file a petition for appeal, so long as the student files their appeal no later than five business days (weekends and University Holidays excepted) from delivery to the accused student of the written summary of the judgment and sanctions imposed.
 For instructions on submitting a timely appeal, please click here.

-If a student wishes to appeal the ruling of the University Hearings Board, he or she may appeal to the Chancellor only on the ground of an alleged violation of basic rights or in cases where a sanction of permanent suspension or expulsion was levied.
+If a student wishes to appeal the ruling of the University Hearings Board, he or she may appeal to the Chancellor, but only on the grounds of violation of basic rights or in cases where a sanction of permanent suspension or expulsion was levied.